![]() I am often asked how I first started

 in a different light allowing me to be more comfortable in my own

 skin until I was able to be restored from within.
-As a makeup artist, I get to give this

 same gift to everyone that sits in my chair.
 I cannot tell you the